costycnc/esp32-micropython-with-mks-dlc32-board-costycnc/README.md

    ![](https://github.com/costycnc/esp32-micropython-with-mks-dlc32-board-costycnc/blob/main/foto/webrepl5.jpg)

-  you can insert in boot.py
+  you can download boot.py ,insert code bellow and upload .The boot.py will be read after any boot

     import network
     ap = network.WLAN(network.AP_IF)
     ap.active(True)
     ap.config(essid="costycnc", password="costycnc")

-to activate AP when boot
+and with this code activate AP at any boot